 Still, depending on the source of the noise, you may be able to get a handle on it within seconds.
 So with that in mind, I thought we should start this guide by finding out what causes the rattling.

-Why Is Your Car Door Rattling When Driving?
+Why Does Your Car Door Rattle When You Drive?

 There are several reasons you might hear rattling sounds coming from one of your car doors.
 On the one hand, it could be something completely innocuous, like the door not being shut properly.
 You might have simply forgotten some knick-knacks in the door pocket.
 That, at least, would be easy to rectify.